Secret Key Generation over Noisy Channels with Correlated Sources: Proof of Theorem

+where in the last step we choose $\varepsilon^{(3)}$ large enough to have a lower bound. \end{IEEEproof} On the other hand, the ``channel'' term $E_c$ writes:

-The first term of the r.h.s.~of~\eqref{eq:th1-keyleak_3} corresponds to the equivocation (of the \emph{private} message, given the \emph{common} message and the output of the channel) in the wiretap channel setting.
-Following the arguments of~\cite[Section~IV]{csiszar_broadcast_1978} and~\cite[Section~2.3]{liang_its_2008}, together with constraint~\eqref{eq:th1-cond_rf}, we can easily prove the following lower bound:
+The first term on the r.h.s.~of~\eqref{eq:th1-keyleak_3b} corresponds to the equivocation (of the \emph{private} message, given the \emph{common} message and the output of the channel) in the wiretap channel setting.
+Following the arguments of~\cite[Sec.~IV]{csiszar_broadcast_1978} and~\cite[Sec.~2.3]{liang_its_2008}, together with constraint~\eqref{eq:th1-cond_rf} and Remark~\ref{rk:uniform_index}, we can easily prove the following lower bound\footnote{ Remark~\ref{rk:uniform_index} assures that the indices $r_1$, $r_2$, and $r_p$ are distributed almost uniformly, a condition that is necessary to invoke the result from the wiretap channel setting.}: